conorbmurphy/Predicting-Seizures/README.md

 Considering that the data set only includes base iEEG recordings, there are a few steps that could create a more accurate prediction by using side data.

-1. A metric for the severity of a patient's epilepsy could create a more or less sensitive alert threshold.
+1. A metric for the severity of a patient's epilepsy could create a more or less sensitive alert threshold, acting as a Bayesian prior.
 2. A calibration protocol could allow the users with similar brain activity to be clustered.
 For instance, this could be accomplished by asking them to perform certain mental tasks in order to get a better idea for the range of their baseline, normal brain activity.
 3. Using activity data such as motion and body position from the recording device could better classify the cause of a given brain state.